-It's important to note that no two children are alike, and parents must decide on a case-by-case basis what's best for their child.
-Therefore, in addition to the general guidelines listed above, a parent or caretaker should consider the following before they leave a child home alone:
+No two children are alike, and parents must decide on a case-by-case basis what's best for their child.

-- The age and number of other children being left at home;
+- The age and number of older or younger siblings being left at home

-- Willingness of neighbors to check in with the child during the day; and
+- The willingness of neighbors or babysitters to check in with the child during the day

 When Can You Leave a Child Home Alone: Safety Tips

-Finally, if leaving kids home alone is a necessity -- at least where older children are involved -- you can follow the following recommendations:
+If you need to leave kids home alone, at least where older children are involved, you can follow these recommendations:

-- Have the child memorize their full name, address, and telephone number.
+- Have the child memorize their full name, address, and cell phone number.

-- Post a list of emergency, local, and long distance numbers to call in the event of an emergency.
+- Post a list of emergency contacts or caregivers to call in the event of an emergency situation.

-- Call the child several times during the day while you are away.
+- Call the child several times during the day while you are away for the first time.

-- Teach the child how to work the locks on windows and doors and to lock them when at home.
+- Teach the child how to work the locks on windows and doors and lock them at home.

-- Tell the child not to go into other people's home (even neighbors) without your permission.
+- Tell the child not to enter other people's homes (even neighbors) without your permission.